 Representation and Public Understanding

-Some community members are concerned that public discussions and research about autism may focus too heavily on reducing or preventing traits, rather than supporting and affirming autistic individuals.
-When autism is primarily framed as a burden or deficit, it can contribute to misinformation and overlook the value of neurodiversity.
-It’s important to include autistic voices in policy decisions as well as promote acceptance alongside support.
+Some community members are concerned that public discussions and research about autism may focus too much on “preventing” or reducing autistic traits rather than on support and acceptance.
+When autism is framed primarily as a burden, it can fuel misinformation and overlook strengths.
+Including autistic voices in policy decisions and promoting acceptance alongside support can improve outcomes.

 Next Steps: Making Informed Choices About Diagnosis Privacy

-That being said, it’s important to weigh these concerns against the very real risks of not pursuing a diagnosis.
-Delaying or avoiding a formal diagnosis for privacy reasons might delay helpful interventions, educational support, therapies, or insurance coverage.
-For many children and adults with Autism and ADHD, a diagnosis may be the first step to receiving help necessary to succeed academically, socially, or emotionally.
+Weigh privacy concerns against the real risks of not pursuing a diagnosis.
+Delaying evaluation can mean missing out on helpful interventions, educational supports, therapies, or insurance coverage.
+For many children and adults with autism or ADHD, an official diagnosis is the gateway to school supports, therapies, or medication.

 Managing Anxiety About Policy Changes